EKMMOC Branch History by Keith Arnold

 The Dog and Duck, Plucks Gutter

-Due to increasing club membership (at one time over 60 paid up members) we moved to the Dog and Duck in Plucks Gutter where the club meets on the second Monday of each month at around 7.30pm.
+Due to increasing club membership we moved to the Dog and Duck in Plucks Gutter where the club meets on the second Monday of each month from around 7pm.

 The Dog and Duck is our best venue so far with Bat and Trap facilities that our club makes good use of, a public address system, a projection screen and plenty of space in the large room where we hold our meetings.
 The landlord and landlady are most welcoming, the food is excellent and there is a good selection of real ales, lagers and wines at the bar.
 Our club even has a noticeboard on the wall for use by our members and Sylvia’s tapestry hanging up showing some of our member’s cars.